linsalrob/crAssphage/Metagenomes/Strains/README.md

-# Haplotypes from metagenomes
+# Strain-resolved bioinformatics

-For each of the metagenomes where we have identified crAssphage, we attempted to generate the haplotypes within each sequence using [gretel](https://gretel.readthedocs.io) by Sam Nicholls. ([Here is the borxiv paper](http://www.biorxiv.org/content/early/2016/08/02/067215) describing gretel.)
+For each of the metagenomes where we have identified crAssphage, we attempted to generate the strains ('haplotypes') within each sequence using [gretel](https://gretel.readthedocs.io) by Sam Nicholls. ([Here is the borxiv paper](http://www.biorxiv.org/content/early/2016/08/02/067215) describing gretel.)

 We started by aligning all the reads from the SRA library against crAssphage, and then used snpper.py from [gretel-test](https://github.com/SamStudio8/gretel-test) to create VCF (variant files) for each of the three regions that we are interested in: